 GP Letter of Introduction

-The goals of Prick ‘n a Pint are to educate men about basic health issues and encourage men to be proactive in managing and improving their overall health.
-We emphasise that the GP remains the main health care provider and at all times the management of medical issues will remain with the nominated GP.
+The goals of Prick and a Pint are to educate men about basic health issues and encourage men to practice prevention and thereby improve their overall health and to live longer, happier and healthier lives.

-- Fasting Lipids including Total Cholesterol, HDL, LDL and a Cholesterol Ratio
+- Fasting Lipids (including Total Cholesterol, HDL, LDL and a Cholesterol Ratio,)

 - Fasting blood Glucose (FBG)

-Dr Rebecca McGowan, GP.
+Dr Rebecca McGowan